 We were singled out.

-And the ironic thing was they didn't come to the debate, I'm meaning the Clintons in one car.
+And the ironic thing was they didn't come to the debate, I'm meaning the Clintons, in one car.

-There were three different um the motorcades with him.
+There were three different motorcades with them.

-Hillary came in one, Bill came in one, and uh Chelsea came in one, so it held everything up.
+Hillary came in one, Bill came in one, and Chelsea came in one, so it held everything up.

-We were literally kept for one hour, then they let the Rodden brother go ahead.
+We were literally kept for one hour.

-We were held at security and we were not even able to go in and sit in the chairs that we were assigned.
+We were held at security, and we were not even able to go in and sit in the chairs that we were assigned.

 I was on the second row in the first chair.

-We were placed in the back behind a screen and Secret Service would not allow us.
+We were placed in the back behind a screen, and Secret Service would not allow us.

 So if you don't think that isn't politically motivated, I don't know what is.

-I mean, it was orchestrated by the Clintons.
+I mean, it was orchestrated by the Clintons, I have no doubt.

 Let's talk a little bit about your story, but before we get to it, let's go back in time and let's listen to Hillary Clinton.

-I thought Donald Trump, especially on the issue of taking money from countries that abuse women and challenging her to give that money back.
+I thought Donald Trump, especially on the issue of taking money from countries that abuse women and challenging her to give that money back, I thought that was a really powerful moment during the debate.

-You know, and and Donald Trump parried away very strongly the idea that any of these women were being honest and truthful.
+You know, and Donald Trump parried away very strongly the idea that any of these women were being honest and truthful.

-Uh the one woman in particular was on an airplane, claimed that he was groping her.
+The one woman in particular was on an airplane, claimed that he was groping her.

-We have an eyewitness that said that he was sitting right next to them, and that didn't happen.
+We have an eyewitness that said he was sitting right next to them, and that didn't happen.

-And of course, this is all taking place in an airplane that is fully booked with uh flight attendants.
+And of course, this is all taking place in an airplane that is fully booked with flight attendants.

 So, you know, like in the case of others, I feel the veracity is just not there.

-So and she didn't do that.
+So, and she didn't do that.

-So I don't really trust that story in any way, shape, matter, or form.
+So, I don't really trust that story in any way, shape, matter, or form.

 But Hillary says she's the champion of women's rights.

-Now she's also referred to Monica Lewinsky as a narcissistic lunaton, loony tune, wanting to crucify Jennifer Flowers, uh part of an effort to smear slander and besmirch, people like Paula Jones and Juanita Broderick and Kathleen Willie, but she's claims still she's the champion of women's rights.
+Now, she's also referred to Monica Lewinsky as a narcissistic Looney Tune wanting to crucify Jennifer Flowers, part of an effort to smear slander and besmirch people like Paula Jones and Juanita Broderick and Kathleen Willey.

 Let's listen.

-You know, that's the daughter of Willie Horton, as far as I'm concerned.
+You know, that's the daughter of Willie Horton as far as I'm concerned.

-He get off the phone and tell me that she said sort of wacky things which we thought were attributable to the fact that she was terrified.
+He'd get off the phone and tell me that she said sort of wacky things which we thought were attributable to the fact that she was terrified.

-People have been harassing my husband for gosh, I don't know, ever since I've known him.
+People have been harassing my husband for, gosh, I don't know, ever since I've known him.

-I have to believe that it is in large measure motivated by people uh who just flat out disagree with the kind of politics and policies that my husband believes are best for America.
+I have to believe that it is in large measure motivated by people who just flat out disagree with the kind of politics and policies that my husband believes are best for America.

 I want to send a message to every survivor of sexual assault.